FOREX-Sterling steadies after opinion poll pummelling

-LONDON (Reuters) - Britain's pound was the main mover among major currencies on Monday, recovering some ground after weekend polls showed Prime Minister Theresa May is set to win next week's elections even if the scale of victory is in question.
+LONDON, May 29 (Reuters) - Britain's pound was the only substantive mover among major currencies on Monday, recovering some ground after weekend polls showed Prime Minister Theresa May is set to win next week's elections even if the scale of victory is in question.

-Sterling had its worst day since early February on Friday and fell around 2 cents last week as polls showed May's lead over the opposition Labour Party had shrunk from as much as 20 points last month to as low as 5 in one poll.
+Sterling had its worst day since early February on Friday, and was down almost 2 cents last week as polls showed May's lead over the opposition Labour Party had shrunk from as much as 20 points last month to as low as 5 in one poll.

-With London markets closed for a holiday, the pound rose 0.2 to 0.3 percent in thin trade in Europe, trading at $1.2837 and 87.07 pence per euro respectively.
+With London markets closed for a holiday, the pound inched up 0.2 percent in thin morning trade in Europe, trading at $1.2825 and 87.13 pence per euro respectively.

-The dollar, which also struggled last week in the face of receding expectations for a major boost for growth from the Trump administration, was roughly steady at $1.1185 per euro and 111.35 yen.
+The dollar, which also struggled last week in the face of receding expectations for a major boost for growth from the Trump administration, was steady at $1.1175 per euro and 111.33 yen.

 "We have a little bit of dollar strength following better U.S. data and some hawkish comments from Federal Reserve officials.
 And we have a little bit of a pound recovery following the latest poll results from the UK."

-The dollar index, which tracks the U.S. currency against a basket of six other major currencies, was lower at 97.366 but above last week's nadir of 96.797, its lowest since Nov.
+The dollar index, which tracks the U.S. currency against a basket of six major rivals, was broadly flat at 97.406, holding well above last week's nadir of 96.797, its lowest since Nov.
 9.

 San Francisco Federal Reserve President John Williams said in Singapore on Monday that medium-term trends in U.S. inflation remained "pretty favourable," despite some recent soft consumer price data.